HoGiaHuy2003/Project-2/README.md

 2. Installation:

 For Developer And Admin:
-+ Open IDE to install and run project
++ Open IDE to install and run project, create database and table in mysql
 + Register an account.
-The password of registration for employer account is 'Employer' and the password for employee account is 'Employee'
+If you want to authorize, insert into table role.
+The value are Employer and Employee.
+The password for them is the password needed to create account for Employer and Employee.
 + Login And Try